Your product page is one of the most important pages on your website. So it’s only natural that you’d want to create a great product page.

 When choosing a theme for your store, you should make sure it looks similar to other popular websites in your niche.
 While many will say ‘stand out from the competition,’ this is generally bad advice when it comes to product page layouts.

-The free Vintage Theme on the Shopify Theme Store is a good example of a product page layout that’s not only familiar to most customers but also includes others features on this list.
+The free Minimal Theme on the Shopify Theme Store is a good example of a product page layout that’s not only familiar to most customers, but also includes other essentials of product page design.
+Shopify also has many free themes with intuitive layouts that can help enhance the look of your product pages.

 Social sharing buttons are great for promoting your product page, especially when you have a popular product.
-Unfortunately, it can also have a negative effect on your conversions.
-Doing A/B testing on your store will help you determine whether or not it’ll work for you.
+Unfortunately, they can also have a negative effect on your conversions.
+Doing A/B testing on your store will help you determine whether or not social sharing will work for you.

 In a test by Kuno Creative, when social sharing had over 500 conversions they had a conversion rate of 9% instead of 2%.